sosy-lab/benchexec/README.md

 **News**:
 - Linux kernel 5.11 finally [makes it possible](https://github.com/sosy-lab/benchexec/blob/master/doc/INSTALL.md#kernel-requirements) to use all BenchExec features on other distributions than Ubuntu!
 - We now provide an [Ubuntu PPA](https://launchpad.net/~sosy-lab/+archive/ubuntu/benchmarking) that makes installing and upgrading BenchExec easier ([docs](https://github.com/sosy-lab/benchexec/blob/master/doc/INSTALL.md#debianubuntu)).
-- BenchExec 2.3 produces improved HTML tables that load much faster and provide more features, subsequent versions improve these tables even further. if the tool [cpu-energy-meter](https://github.com/sosy-lab/cpu-energy-meter) is installed on the system.
 - An extended version of our paper on BenchExec and its background was published in [STTT](https://link.springer.com/article/10.1007/s10009-017-0469-y), you can read the preprint of [Reliable Benchmarking: Requirements and Solutions](https://www.sosy-lab.org/research/pub/2019-STTT.Reliable_Benchmarking_Requirements_and_Solutions.pdf) online.
   We also provide a set of [overview slides](https://www.sosy-lab.org/research/prs/Current_ReliableBenchmarking.pdf).